-Earlier this year, consumer watchdog, Mamavation, teamed with the Detox Project.
+Earlier in 2019, consumer watchdog, Mamavation, teamed with the Detox Project.
 (You might be familiar with the Detox Project, who recognized our Biome Medic as the only Gold Standard Certified Glyphosate Detoxing product).

 Together, the organizations audited popular vegan protein powders and found that most contained traces of glyphosate.
 Naturally, ours was tested as well.

 And what does they find?
 We’re in the clear!
 See the results below.

 Pretty cool, right?
 Now that we got that out the way, let’s learn more about pea protein.
 Why exactly should someone add this superfood phytonutrient to their daily health regimen?

 Here are a three benefits that we LOVE.

 It packs protein and amino acids

 It may be a little obvious (and by a little, we mean a lot), but it’s worth repeating.
 Protein is made out of several amino acids.
 And why is this important?
 Well, because our bodies require amino acids to function.
 Some amino acids can be produced naturally by the body, but others must be consumed through eating leafy greens and antioxidant-rich fruits.

 Pea protein contains nine amino acids that the body cannot create on its own.
 (1) In particular, it packs various acids that supports heart health and muscle growth.
 That brings us to the next benefit, one that athletes will love too!